Sonia-Ljy/China_Epi_Post_Policy/README.md

 The findings of this project are detailed in the corresponding paper:

-**Title:** The spatio-temporal and transmission analysis of the SARS-CoV-2 virus in China since the termination of the dynamic zero-COVID policy
+**Title:** The spatiotemporal analysis of  SARS-CoV-2 transmission in China since the termination of the dynamic zero-COVID policy

 ### Data Availability